REPLACE INTO — update rows in a table while primary key constraint conflict

 column leaves the other fields null.)

-If this clause is specified, then any values supplied for identity columns will override the default sequence-generated values.
+OVERRIDING SYSTEM VALUEIf this clause is specified, then any values supplied for identity columns will override the default sequence-generated values.

-For an identity column defined as GENERATED ALWAYS
+For an identity column defined as GENERATED ALWAYS,

 it is an error to insert an explicit value (other than

-) without specifying either
+DEFAULT) without specifying either

-OVERRIDING SYSTEM VALUE
+OVERRIDING SYSTEM VALUE or OVERRIDING USER

-.
+VALUE.
 (For an identity column defined as

-GENERATED BY DEFAULT
+GENERATED BY DEFAULT, OVERRIDING SYSTEM

-is the normal behavior and specifying it does nothing,
+VALUE is the normal behavior and specifying it does nothing,

 but LightDB allows it as an extension.)

-If this clause is specified, then any values supplied for identity columns are ignored and the default sequence-generated values are applied.
+OVERRIDING USER VALUEIf this clause is specified, then any values supplied for identity columns are ignored and the default sequence-generated values are applied.

 This clause is useful for example when copying values between tables.